Bears-R-Us/arkouda-contrib/arkouda_viz/README.md

   <img src="./pictures/logo.png"/>
 </p>

-This is a client only implementation of vizualizations using Arkouda.
-Thus, all code is python and uses only server elements currently included in the main arkouda repository.

 ## Functionality Implemented
-- 'area()' -

-- 'hist()' -

-- 'boxWhisker()' -
+- 'area()' - Creates an area plot with or without a variable dropdown menu based on single or multiple columns.

+- 'hist()' - Creates a histogram with or without a variable dropdown menu based on single or multiple columns.

+- 'boxWhisker()' - Creates a box and whisker plot with or without a variable dropdown menu based on single or multiple columns.

-- 'explore()' - Takes an Arkouda DataFrame along with optional parameters and creates an interactive plot using datashader.
+- 'explore()' - Creates an interactive plot using datashader.
 The method then updates the plot based on the user's selections of a variety of widgets.

 ## Usage